Drewskee/shared-ui/README.md

   <h3 align="center">React Add to Calendar Button</h3>

   <p align="center">
-    An awesome README template to jumpstart your projects!
+    An awesome add to calendar button to help you get back to the important things

     <br />
     <a href="https://github.com/Drewskee/react-add-to-calendar"><strong>Explore the docs »</strong></a>
     <br />